awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-libraries.md

 The library is released with the Amazon Software license \([https://aws.amazon.com/asl](https://aws.amazon.com/asl)\)\.

+**Note**
+The instructions in this section have not been tested on Microsoft Windows operating systems\.
+For local development and testing on Windows platforms, see the blog [Building an AWS Glue ETL pipeline locally without an AWS account](https://aws.amazon.com/blogs/big-data/building-an-aws-glue-etl-pipeline-locally-without-an-aws-account/)

 **Topics**
 + [Local Development Restrictions](#local-dev-restrictions)
 + [Developing Locally using Docker image](#develop-local-docker-image)